mrblackistone/DEV/Azure OpenAI/AOAI and PubSec Info Assistant.md

 # Purpose

-The purpose of this document is to consolidate information relating to OpenAI generally, Azure OpenAI specifically, generative AI concepts, and use of the PubSec Info Assistant offering from Microsoft to learn how to deploy, configure, and use generative AI in a production environment.
+The objective of this document is to consolidate information related to OpenAI in general, Azure OpenAI specifically, generative AI concepts, and the utilization of Microsoft’s PubSec Info Assistant offering.
+The goal is to learn how to deploy, configure, and effectively use generative AI in a production environment.

 ---
 ---

 # Lexicon

-In order to get the most out of this document, it is best to learn the terminology that is used.
-Some words will be new, while others may have different meanings (in the context of generative AI) than you are used to.
+In order to maximize the benefits from this document, it’s essential to familiarize yourself with the terminology used.
+Some terms may be unfamiliar, while others might have distinct meanings in the context of generative AI compared to what you’re accustomed to.

 ## Solutions